- Address it to an agent within the agency personally

 - Memoir and Fiction: Begin your query with a one-sentence hook line that conveys the premise and uniqueness of your book.

-- “I’m writing three books”–sell me one book–the book you care about most
+- “I’m writing three books”–sell us one book–the book you care about most

 - “Every book I’ve ever written has been turned down, but I’m sure that you’ll see its merits”

-- Refer me to your website for reading sample
+- Refer us to your website for reading sample

-- Attach “laudatory” rejection letter from another agent
+- Include “laudatory” rejection letter from another agent

-- Don’t call me to find out if I received your letter or call me cold and expect a call back, especially with a long-distance number
+- Don’t call me to find out if I received your letter or call me cold and expect a call back

 If you want to be taken seriously, do your homework.
 Read books on the publishing process before you contact us.
 Give us what we are looking for and we will treat you with respect.
 It’s not our job to give you a detailed assessment of your project, but we do try to respond to every letter we receive.